 Travellers' diarrhoea is a very common illness that will affect between 20-60% of travellers around the world.
 The causes are mainly bacterial and most people get it because they drink contaminated water.
 In most cases the illness will not last for more than 5 days, but the symptoms – such as a high frequency of unformed bowel movements, abdominal cramps, nausea, vomiting, fever and bloating – can be unpleasant and will likely lead to dehydration.

-The potential risk of developing travellers' diarrhoea is higher in some countries than others.
-This could be due to poor hygiene conditions in the particular country or poor sewerage services.
+The risk of developing travellers' diarrhoea is higher in some countries than others, which can be down to poor hygiene conditions in the particular country you're visiting or poor sewerage services.
+For example, if you're familiar with travelling, you will know not to drink the tap water in certain countries.
 Areas where you are at the highest risk of catching travellers' diarrhoea are:

 Although the threat isn't as pronounced, there is also a slight risk if you are travelling to Eastern Europe, Russia, Southern Africa and some parts of the Caribbean.